AckerlyXu/heima/articles/service-fabric/service-fabric-cluster-creation-via-arm.md

     + FullyQualifiedErrorId : Microsoft.Azure.Commands.KeyVault.SetAzureKeyVaultSecret
 ```

-On successful completion, you should see an output like this.
+After the conflict is resolved, the output should look like this:

 ```
     Switching context to SubscriptionId <guid>